This post may contain affiliate links. Please read my affiliate policy for more information.

 - The fluoride in your tap water is making you sick!

 My advice is to log off from the constant news feeds once in a while and take a break from all electronics.

-And for the love of everything good and holy, get the hell off of Facebook.
+And for the love of everything good and holy, get off Facebook.
 The stories of happy, perfect families are not only nauseating but completely unrealistic.

 You can’t believe what you read on your Facebook feeds, 24-hour news channels or text updates if they’re turned off.

 My biggest, most gigantic personality flaw is that I like to control things.
 But, things don’t like to be controlled.
 Especially people.

 Most definitely teenagers.

 So, don’t try to control the universe like me.
 It doesn’t work.

 I think the sky is falling because my 9th grader failed his math class.
 In my attempts to control the universe, I placed many restrictions on his privileges until his grades got better.
 I took away his phone and iPad.
 Talked to his counselor.
 Visited with the principal.
 I reminded him of late and missing assignments.
 We had weekly progress reports.
 I even threatened to take away his sports.